This post may contain affiliate links. Please read our disclosure policy.

 - Gradually add dry mixture to wet until just combined and smooth.
 Don't overmix.

-- Bake in a jelly roll pan for a thinner sheet cake 15 minutes.
+- Bake in your 1/2 sheet pan for a thinner sheet cake 15 minutes (up to 20 minutes, use the toothpick test to ensure it's done).
 In a 9×13 baking dish, bake 30 minutes or until a toothpick inserted in the center of the cake comes out clean.

 - Remove cake and place on a wire cooling rack to cool.